EPCCed/prace-spark-for-data-scientists/Hadoop/lab_exercises/README_python.md

 words and span the whole range of the alphabet.
 To produce the same output as we got from a single reducer these two output files would have to be merged together.
 For many large files this could be a time consuming exercise.

 To create part files that can simply be concatenated together to produce the same sorted output as was produced with one reducer you will need to use a special partitioner called `TotalOrderPartitioner`.
 This partitioner requires that the user specify details of how the data should be partitioned over the reducers and is bit complicated to set up.
 It is outside the scope of this practical, but it is good to know that it can be done.

-When you get this far please stick a fifth post-it note to your screen.

 ## Adding a combiner